Swansea City v Millwall Match Preview

 Neither side are defending particularly well at the moment, so expect a few goals in this one.

 Online Roulette and Blackjack at Bet UK

-Bet UK don’t just have an online sportsbook, we also offer a range of premium live casino games.
+Bet UK don’t just have an online betting feature, we also offer a range of premium live casino games.
 Live blackjack and live roulette are both available on mobile and desktop, you can play anytime you want.

 If you are betting on Swansea v Millwall, please gamble responsibly and remember that when the fun stops, stop.
 All players must be 18+, begambleaware.org.